Frequently Asked Questions

 Q: Who will evaluate my pet at the Animal Behavior Clinic?

 A: The Animal Behavior Clinic operates using a team approach for our patients.
-We draw from the combined knowledge of our three clinicians, each bringing their own unique assets to the practice and ensuring our patients receive well-round care regardless of which veterinarian performs their assessment.
+We draw from the combined knowledge of our two clinicians, each bringing their own unique assets to the practice and ensuring our patients receive well-round care regardless of which veterinarian performs their assessment.
 Our doctors collaborate weekly to discuss their current cases and share insight and treatment approaches among themselves, our trainers, and support staff.
-All of our patients will have access to the benefits of each team member, such as the knowledge base within the American College of Veterinary Behaviorists through Dr. Pachel, Dr. Gray’s background with high-stress patients in shelter medicine, and Dr. Pierce’s work with fearful patients for desensitization to veterinary procedures – as well as the numerous insights which all three doctors have gained through their individual behavior cases over the years.
+All of our patients will have access to the benefits of each team member, such as the knowledge base within the American College of Veterinary Behaviorists through Dr. Pachel or Dr. Pierce’s work with fearful patients for desensitization to veterinary procedures – as well as the numerous insights which all of our staff have gained through their individual behavior cases over the years.

 Your pet will remain with the same attending physician for follow-up care unless appropriate to refer amongst the team.
 If you have a preferred doctor for your initial consultation, please feel free to request them upon booking your appointment.